Patrick Leahy, longest-serving current Senator, to retire

 Democratic Sen Patrick Leahy of Vermont, the longest-serving Senator currently in office, announced Monday that he would not seek reelection.

 Mr Leahy is currently the Senate President Pro Tempore, meaning he is third in line to the presidency, and chairman of the powerful Senate Appropriations Committee.
-He made the announcement on Monday in a press conference.
+He made the announcement on Monday in a press conference, according to Vermont’s NBC affiliate.

+“It is time to pass the torch to the next Vermonter to carry on this work of our great state,” he said.
+“It’s time to come home.
+So I will forever carry with me the enduring bond with my fellow Vermonters, whose common sense and goodness is what I strive to match as their representative.”

+Mr Leahy was first elected in 1974 as part of a wave year of “Watergate Babies” who were elected in the wake of the scandal that embroiled President Richard Nixon, who resigned that very year.
+In time, Mr Leahy would serve seven more terms.

 Join our new commenting forum